Charlie-Root/BoredApp/README.md

 <b>My Favourite Features:</b>

-- 3rd Party Google login/sign_up for users.
+- 3rd Party Google log in and sign up for users.

+- Forgot password feature to generate a link and send it to user email to reset password.

 - Use of SQL Indexes in my relational MYSQL database to speed up database queries and make data retrieval more efficient.

+- Use of the SQLAlchemy ORM instead of using raw SQL queries -> to prevent sql injection attacks.

+- Password Hashing and salting for data security.

 - Clean & modular Code, easy to understand & well commented code.

+- Use of REST Api and http requests
+-
+- Use of Relational Database -> MySQL

-- Unit testing for good test coverage.
+- Unit testing & good test coverage.

 <b>Things to add:</b>

-- 'forgot password' feature

 - Dynamic front end design & styling